Listen to the Podcast

 You may not use exactly what it is that I think about.
 It is up to you, if you want to use it, by all means use it.
 But if for you there is a better solution that you can think of about, just one thing or one simple thing, then focus on that because the rest of it is going to drive you insane.
 You are going to contradict yourself, you are going to wonder, you are going to be positive and then negative, you are going to feel upset then you are going to feel really happy.
 Think about one thing, one main focus and ask yourself more of a logical question that you can answer in a way mathematically.

-What is the risk? for me is more of a mathematical kind of question, so it’s a 3 to 1 risk to reward ratio or is it a high risk, medium risk or low risk?
-So again, I can define that risk, you have to define that risk.
+What is the risk?
+For me is more of a mathematical kind of question, so it’s a 3 to 1 risk to reward ratio or is it a high risk, medium risk or low risk?
+So again, I can define that risk, and you have to define that risk.
 That is the way I do it.
 I am looking at the risk where is it healthy, where is it not.